ybulach/puppet-panel/README.md

     # Puppet CA
     PUPPETCA_HOST = 'ca.puppet.domain.tld'

-### Encryption
+### Encryption (recommended)
+**INFO**: if no encryption is available, PuppetPanel will still work with plain parameters.

-For this configuration variables, we are considering the names of SSL keys/certificates shown in the installation part:
+For encryption configuration, we are considering the names of SSL keys/certificates shown in the installation part:

     # Puppet
     PUPPET_ENCRYPTION_PUBKEY = 'puppetpanel-encryption.pub'